Skip to main content

 In the first instance a request for a review should be made in writing direct to the local authority within two months of the decision.
 [8] The local authority must respond in writing within two months.

-A further review can be requested from the Council Tax Reduction Review Panel, provided either the local authority review process has already been used, or where the local authority fail to respond within the two month time period.
+A decision can be appealed at the First-tier Tribunal for Scotland (Local Taxation Chamber), provided either the local authority review process has already been used, or where the local authority fail to respond within the two month time period.

 Footnotes